Anish7-anish/security-vuln-dashboard/README.md

 2. The dashboard now defaults to the bundled `public/ui_demo.json`, so local dev and Vercel builds read from the same fast static file.
 If you want to point at a different snapshot, set `VITE_DATA_URL` before you start Vite (or before building).
 3. The worker streams the whole 389 MB JSON into IndexedDB.
 The banner spinner will show how many rows have landed; once it hits ~236k you’re cached and reloads are instant.
 4. Because of that streaming, expect the dev server to sit on a loading spinner for a bit on first boot—same story as production.
-5. The `postinstall` npm script automatically runs `git lfs pull`; Vercel will therefore download the dataset during its install step as long as the project has Git LFS enabled.

 Example with a custom data URL:
 ```bash